 2.1.2.1 Construction of the expression vector

 The pWB980-DB is digested with enzyme EcoRI and PstI.
-The target fragment of the promoter, RBS, gene of green fluorescent protein (GFP) and terminator of this device are synthesized by the biotechnology company according to the known sequence.
+The target fragment of the promoter, RBS, gene of green fluorescent protein (GFP) and terminator of this device is synthesized by the biotechnology company according to the known sequence.
 Add EcoRI and PstI restriction sites to both ends of the target fragment respectively.
 Connect the target fragment to the plasmid vector fragment to construct the recombinant expression vector pWB980-DB-P<sub>nar</sub>-GFP.

 Fig.2.
 The expression vector of device P<sub>nar</sub>-GFP